Purpose of this article

 Water efficiency measures

-Water efficiency measure | Definitions from the 2023 GRESB Real Estate Reference Guide |
+Water efficiency measure | Definition |

-Drought tolerant / native landscaping | Adapted or indigenous vegetation that has evolved to the geography, hydrology and climate of a region requiring minimal or no supplemental watering beyond natural rainfall. |
+Drought tolerant / native landscaping | Adapted or indigenous vegetation requiring minimal or no supplemental watering beyond natural rainfall. |

-High efficiency / dry fixtures | Appliances and plumbing equipment that conserve water without compromising performance (also known as “ultra-low-flow” fixtures) / Fixtures that do not require the use of water, such as composting toilet systems and waterless urinals. |
+High efficiency / dry fixtures | Appliances and plumbing equipment that conserve water without compromising performance, including waterless fixtures. |

-Leak detection system | Systems that detect water leaks.
-Examples can include, but are not limited to: condensate water overflow, chiller water leaks, plumbing line cracks, heating/cooling piping leaks and outside seepage. |
+Leak detection system | Systems that detect water leaks, including condensate overflow, chiller water leaks, and plumbing line cracks. |

-Metering of water subsystems | Installing sub-meters to measure the water consumption of applicable subsystems, such as irrigation, indoor plumbing fixtures, domestic hot water, reclaimed water or other process water uses, which supports effective water management and identifying opportunities for additional water savings. |
+Metering of water subsystems | Installing sub-meters to measure water consumption of applicable subsystems, supporting effective water management. |

-On-site waste water treatment | Process of water decontamination as a consequence of any anthropogenic, industrial or commercial use, before the water is released again into the environment or is re-used. |
+On-site waste water treatment | Decontamination of water following anthropogenic, industrial, or commercial use before release or reuse. |

-Reuse of storm water and/or grey water | Water that collects during precipitation, which can be stored on-site for eventual reuse for non-potable applications.
-Examples can include, but are not limited to: landscape irrigation and/or flush fixtures. |
+Reuse of storm water and/or grey water | Collection and on-site storage of precipitation for reuse in non-potable applications such as irrigation and flush fixtures. |

 Waste efficiency measures

-- Waste | Technical building assessment covering issues associated with hazardous and non-hazardous waste generation, reuse, recycling, composting, recovery, incineration, landfill and on-site storage |
+Technical building assessment – waste | A technical building assessment covering issues associated with hazardous and non-hazardous waste generation, reuse, recycling, composting, recovery, incineration, landfill, and on-site storage. |

-Composting landscape and/or food waste | Composting is the controlled decomposition of organic material which produces useful soil amendment products.
-Engage in landscape and/or food waste composting either on-site or by contracting with a composting service provider. |
+Composting landscape and/or food waste | Controlled decomposition of organic material, either on-site or via a composting service provider. |

-Ongoing waste performance monitoring | Track and measure ongoing waste volumes generated on a minimum quarterly basis, by either weight or volume, to help identify diversion and recycling opportunities within the organization.
-Conduct a minimum annual review to evaluate performance. |
+Ongoing waste performance monitoring | Tracking and measuring waste volumes generated on at least a quarterly basis to identify diversion and recycling opportunities. |

-Recycling | A program for materials that can be locally recycled and contracted with a recycling service provider.
-Provide appropriately sized recycling collection and storage areas within the entity’s real estate holdings to enable occupants to sort, collect and divert materials from landfill. |
+Recycling | A program for materials that can be locally recycled, with appropriately sized collection and storage areas to enable occupants to sort and divert materials from landfill. |

-Waste management | Hazardous and non-hazardous waste including reuse, recycling, composting, recovery, incineration, landfill, and on-site storage. |
+Waste management | Hazardous and non-hazardous waste management including reuse, recycling, composting, recovery, incineration, landfill, and on-site storage. |

-Waste stream audit | A formal process used to quantify the type and amount of waste being generated, by weight or volume, to help identify effective waste reduction, separation and recycling opportunities. |
+Waste stream audit | A formal process to quantify the type and amount of waste generated, to help identify effective waste reduction and recycling opportunities. |

 How GRESB scoring works for efficiency measures

 In GRESB, efficiency measures are scored based on the number of distinct measures reported.
+There is no multiplier for GFA covered for these indicators.

 Energy efficiency measures (RA3)